 Map the customer journey to gain insights

-Organizations can find great success in taking a design thinking approach that focuses on the customer and solutions that aim to delight.
-This vision and clear definition of the ideal customer experience allows companies to explore the possibilities of what “could be.”
+Organizations can find great success in taking a design-thinking approach that focuses on the customer and solutions that aim to delight.
+The vision and clear definition of the ideal customer experience allows companies to explore the possibilities of what “could be.”
 This may include surveys, focus groups, customer feedback, and observation.
 The key is to put design first and supporting technology second.

-As a best practice, this customer journey map should be living, non-static, and connected, with the ability to see all supporting processes, technologies, teams, and business capabilities.
-To be effective, it has to allow for both current state and future state visualizations that outline the projects and programs that are required to drive the change, contributing to the larger digital transformation.
+As a best practice, this customer journey map should be living, non-static, and connected with the ability to see all supporting processes, technologies, teams, and business capabilities.
+To be effective, it must allow for both current state and future state visualizations that outline the projects and programs that are required to drive the change, contributing to the larger digital transformation.

-Like the customer journey maps, roadmaps must be dynamic components of the digital transformation strategy.
-The strategic and digital transformation roadmaps should both be comprised of the other roadmaps – the product roadmap, the technology roadmap, and the capabilities roadmap—to communicate the overarching plan and timing to every member of the organization and your customer base, where it makes sense.
-To deliver on the benefits of digital, move your roadmaps to digital.
+As with the customer journey maps, roadmaps must be dynamic components of the digital transformation strategy.
+The strategic and digital transformation roadmaps should be comprised of the other roadmaps – the product roadmap, technology roadmap, and capabilities roadmap—to communicate the overarching plan and timing to every member of the organization and your customer base where it makes sense.
+Move your roadmaps to digital to deliver on the benefits of digital.

 Create a continuous improvement culture to embrace change

 Companies should aim to create an environment of continuous improvement and innovation to deliver customer value faster.
-By visualizing work as it flows through each process connected to the customer journey, leadership gains an overall understanding of bottlenecks, gaps, and opportunities for efficiency and productivity improvements.
+By visualizing work as it flows through each process connected to the customer journey, leadership gains a big-picture view of bottlenecks, gaps, and opportunities for efficiency and productivity improvements.

 Deliver analytics to drive decision making

-Perhaps the most important best practice to guarantee digital transformation success is starting with the end in mind.
-What outcomes does the company want to achieve from their digital transformation investment?
-How will the company measure and report on progress?
-What metrics will drive the desired benefits?
+Perhaps the most important best practice to guarantee digital transformation success is beginning with the end in mind.
+What outcomes does the company want to achieve from its digital transformation investment?
+How will the company measure and report on progress, and what metrics will drive the desired benefits?